 Perhaps, after prayerful discernment and years of work in a particular ministry, you decide to try something new.
 That’s OK!
 It opens the door for new people and fresh ideas.
 We are grateful for your witness and service, wherever you are called to be.

 Think about challenging yourself by increasing your weekly offering.
 Take a step in faith!
 Also, sign up for our reliable and secure electronic fund transfer (EFT) Agreement for Automated Giving.

 Maybe God’s calling you to take a step back and focus more on prayer.
-Try joining a Lenten Bible study or pray monthly with fellow Avilas for our priests.
+Try joining a Lenten faith sharing group or pray monthly with fellow Avilas for our priests.